csingley/ofxtools/docs/generating.rst

 Generating OFX
 ==============
-Creating your own OFX requests or responses - as would be neeeded for, say, a Python-powered OFX server - is fairly straightforward.
-However, you will need to be pretty familiar with the OFX spec.  ``ofxtools`` validates individual nodes in the hierarchy, but doesn't really do anything to verify compliant sequence order, for example.
-It doesn't validate against a DTD.
+Creating your own OFX requests or responses - as would be needed for, say, a Python-powered OFX server - is fairly straightforward.
+However, you will need to be familiar with the OFX spec.  ``ofxtools`` validates individual nodes in the hierarchy, but does not verify compliant sequence order and does not validate against a DTD.
-That is on you, friend.

 Don't forget to make datetimes timezone-aware.